-Monomorphic PTLD is a PTLD that has an accompanying B-cell lymphoma, T-cell lymphoma, classical Hodgkin lymphoma, or a plasmacytoma.
-When there is both a PTLD and a lymphoma or plasmacytoma, the histology is coded to the lymphoma or plasmacytoma.
-The patient receives treatment for the lymphoma or plasmacytoma.
+1. Monomorphic - PTLD with an accompanying B-cell lymphoma, T-cell lymphoma, classical Hodgkin lymphoma, or plasmacytoma.
+When both a PTLD and lymphoma or plasmacytoma occur, the histology is coded to the lymphoma or plasmacytoma.
+Treatment is given for the lymphoma or plasmacytoma.
 See Rule M14 and PH1 in the Hematopoietic manual.

-Polymorphic PTLD does not have an accompanying lymphoma or plasmacytoma.
-Polymorphic PTLD commonly involves lymph nodes, GI tract, lungs and liver.
-CNS involvement is rare; however in solid organ recipiants, the CNS may be the only site of involvement or may be associated with multi-organ involvement.
-Ceasing immunosupressing drugs commonly lead to a regression or complete absence of the PTLD..
+2. Polymorphic: PTLD with no accompanying lymphoma or plasmacytoma.
+In solid organ recipients, the CNS may be the only site of involvement or may be associated with multi-organ involvement.